jeffpar/lonedissent/_pages/advocates/top100/lawrence_wallace.md

 Chief Justice William Rehnquist publicly acknowledged Mr. Wallace's service:

 > Mr. Wallace, our records reflect that this is your 157th argument before the Court in the 34 years you have been an attorney in the Office of the Solicitor General.

 > Some years ago, you eclipsed the 20th Century record of 140 arguments.

->I understand that you will soon retire from Government service, so on behalf of the Court I extend to you our appreciation for your many years of quality advocacy and dedicated service in the Solicitor's Office...
+> I understand that you will soon retire from Government service, so on behalf of the Court I extend to you our appreciation for your many years of quality advocacy and dedicated service in the Solicitor's Office...
 Solicitor General's Office... on behalf of the United States.

->That doesn't mean we're going to rule in your favor.
+> That doesn't mean we're going to rule in your favor.

 It took some effort to track down all [157 arguments](https://github.com/jeffpar/lonedissent/blob/master/sources/oyez/advocates/lawrence_wallace/lawrence_wallace.csv), because the Oyez website is not comprehensive, it often files oral arguments by the same lawyer under different names (eg, [Lawrence G. Wallace](https://www.oyez.org/advocates/lawrence_g_wallace) and [Lawrence Gerald Wallace](https://www.oyez.org/advocates/lawrence_gerald_wallace)), and it has not yet identified the lawyers in many (usually older) cases, such as the case in which Mr. Wallace first argued on March 25, 1968: [Joint Industry Board of the Electrical Industry v.
 United States](https://www.oyez.org/cases/1967/616).

-It's also important to note that the Court is counting individual *appearances*, not total *cases*.
+It's also important to note that the Court is counting individual *appearances*, not *cases*.
 For example, in [Beer v.
-United States](https://www.oyez.org/cases/1974/73-1869), Mr. Wallace first argued on
+United States](https://www.oyez.org/cases/1974/73-1869), Mr. Wallace argued on
 March 26, 1975 and then reargued the same case on November 12, 1975.